 - Tumors often grow slowly and may not require treatment (other than regular check-ups) for many years.

-- Specialized care: Our team includes urologists and cancer doctors (oncologists) who specialize in treating prostate cancer.
+- Specialized care: Our team includes highly skilled urologists and cancer doctors (oncologists) who specialize in treating prostate cancer, the most common cancer in men.
 This level of specialization helps you get care that meets your unique needs.
 Learn more about cancer treatment.

 - Focus on your quality of life: If you need radiation therapy, we take extra steps to protect nearby healthy tissue, including the rectum.
 We are one of the few programs in the region using a simple device (rectal spacer) to shield the rectum from radiation exposure.
 This practice preserves bowel function so you can make a full recovery.
 Find out more about radiation therapy.